-This course is offered online and requires the use of a computer and an online learning platform called Canvas©.
+This course is web-enhanced requires the use of a computer and an online learning platform called Canvas© for information and selected assignments.
 Log-in instructions and a link to Canvas© can be found on the IVC "Student" drop-down menu.